Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Controllability / reachability for Heisenberg spin- chains

 The principal control-related issue pertaining to interacting quantum systems is whether a given system can be fully- or, at least, partially controlled by solely acting on its subsystem.
 This is the idea of the {\em local-control} approach, which assumes that only a small subsystem of the original system is subject to control fields.
 The actual choice of the subsystem crucially depends on the type of interaction in the considered quantum system.

 Let us consider a composite system $S=C\cup \bar{C}$, described by the Hamiltonian

 where $H_S$ is the drift part (acting on the whole system $S$), while $H^{C}_j$ are local Hamiltonians (acting only on the subsystem $C$) and $f^{C}_j(t)$ the corresponding time-dependent control fields (for an illustration, see Fig.~\ref{LocalCtrlIllust:fig1}).
-Assuming, for simplicity, that $-iH_j^{C}$'s generate the Lie algebra $\mathcal{L}(C)$ on $C$, the system $S$ is completely controllable iff $-iH_S$ and $-iH^{C}_j$ generate $\mathcal{L}(S)$, i.e.,
+Assuming, for simplicity, that $-iH_j^{C}$'s generate the Lie algebra $\mathcal{L}(C)$ on $C$, the system $S$ is completely controllable if and only if $-iH_S$ and $-iH^{C}_j$ generate $\mathcal{L}(S)$, i.e.,

 where $\langle A,B\rangle$ stands for the algebraic closure of the operator sets $A$ and $B$~\cite{PfeiferBook}.
-Therefore, any unitary on $S$ can be enacted through control of its subsystem $C$ iff every element of $\mathcal{L}(S)$ can be obtained either as linear combinations of $-iH_S$, $-iH^{C}_j$, or their repeated commutators.
+Therefore, any unitary on $S$ can be enacted through control of its subsystem $C$ if and only if every element of $\mathcal{L}(S)$ can be obtained either as a linear combination of $-iH_S$, $-iH^{C}_j$ (i.e., skew-Hermitian counterparts of the drift and drive Hamiltonians), or their nested commutators.

 Qubit arrays constitute a prototypical class of systems in which local-control approach may be advantageous~\cite{LocalPlastina}.
-In keeping with the above Lie-algebraic criteria (cf. Sec.~\ref{basics}), complete controllability of an $N$-qubit array is that its corresponding DLA be isomorphic with either $u(2^N)$ or $su(2^N)$.
+In keeping with the above Lie-algebraic criteria (cf. Sec.~\ref{basics}), complete controllability of an $N$-qubit array is that its corresponding DLA be isomorphic with either $\mathfrak{u}(2^N)$ or $\mathfrak{su}(2^N)$.
 The conventional approach to control in a qubit array requires control fields to act on each qubit in the array.
 Along with a drift Hamiltonian, which describes qubit-qubit interactions that make it possible to realize entangling two-qubit gates, this -- in principle -- permits the realization of an arbitrary (multi-qubit) gate.
 In contrast to this scenario, in the local-control case control fields act only on a handful of {\em actuator} qubits -- in the extreme case, a single qubit.
-The specific choice of actuator qubits in a given system should ideally be one guaranteeing complete controllability, as the latter renders universal QC possible~\cite{D'AlessandroBook}.
+The specific choice of actuator qubits in a given system should ideally be one guaranteeing complete controllability, as the latter renders UQC possible~\cite{D'AlessandroBook}.